artikcloud/tutorial-python-sdksample/README.md

 ## More examples

-Peek into [tests](https://github.com/artikcloud/artikcloud-python/tree/master/test) of ARTIK Cloud Python SDK for more SDK usage examples.
+Peek into [tests](https://github.com/artikcloud/artikcloud-python/tree/master/test) in ARTIK Cloud Python SDK for more SDK usage examples.

 More about ARTIK Cloud
 ---------------